AplaProject/apla-docs-en/introduction/templates2.rst

 * *Class* - classes for the button,
 * *Contract* - name of the contract to execute,
 * *Params* - list of values to pass to the contract.
 By default, values of contract parameters (data ``section``) are obtained from HTML elements (for example, input fields) with similarly-named identifiers (``id``).
 If the element identifiers differ from the names of contract parameters, then the assignment in the ``contractField1=idname1, contractField2=idname2`` format should be used.
 This parameter is returned to *attr* as an object ``{field1: idname1, field2: idname2}``,
-* *PageParams* - parameters for redirection to the page.
+* *PageParams* - parameters for redirection to a page in the following format: ``contractField1=idname1, contractField2=idname2``.
+In this case, variables with parameter names ``#contractField1#`` and ``#contractField2`` are created on the target page, and are assigned the specified values (see the parameter passing specifications in the "*Passing Parameters to a Page Using PageParams*" section above).

 **Alert** - displays a message.